Conversations About Healthcare Reform

 Mr. Bell has been named to lead the UHA, which is private, nonprofit association representing Utah hospitals, after more than 23 years of public policy experience, having most recently served as Lieutenant Governor of the state of Utah.
 Previously, he served as a senator and in the leadership of the Utah State Senate.
 Bell has provided leadership on a number of healthcare policy issues.
 His roles included chair for the Executive Health Policy Group for Utah’s top healthcare policy leaders; chair of the Governor’s Tort Reform Medical Liability Workgroup; co-chair of the Utah Health Exchange Advisory Board; and chair of Utah’s Emergency Management Administration Council.
 Mr. Bell presented at Healthy Dialogues on November 12, 2013.

 Dee Edington, PhD

 Director and producer Roger Weisberg introduced Money & Medicine, an investigative documentary filmed at UCLA Medical Center and Intermountain Medical Center that illuminates the powerful forces driving soaring healthcare costs as well as dangers patients face from over-diagnosis and over-treatment.
-Mr. Weisberg is president of Public Policy Productions and has produced 31 documentaries on a variety of social issues that have aired in prime time on PBS and networks around the world.
+Mr. Weisberg is president of Public Policy Productions and has produced documentaries on a variety of social issues that have aired in prime time on PBS and networks around the world.
 His films have won more than 100 awards, including Peabody, Emmy, and duPont-Columbia awards, and an Academy Award nomination in 2000.
-Money & Medicine aired nationally on PBS on September 25.
-Mr. Weisberg presented at Healthy Dialogues on August 28, 2012, and shared a preview of his documentary.
+Money & Medicine aired nationally on PBS on September 25, 2012.
+Mr. Weisberg presented at a Healthy Dialogues Speaker Series event on August 28, 2012, and shared a preview of his documentary.